collective/collective.tinymceplugins.embedly/README.rst

 Configuration
 =============

-To use the embed.ly on your site, you need to provide an API key (available from `embed.ly <http://embed.ly/>`_).
+To use the Embedly plugin on your site, you need to provide an API key (available from `embed.ly <http://embed.ly/>`_).
 You can set the API key by going to Site Setup -> Configuration Registry and setting the api_key value.